Loupi/node-cypher-parser/README.md

 - linux-x64
 - darwin-x64 (OSX >= 10.7)

 Sorry Windows users, the libcypher-parser depencency cannot be built on your systems.
-AIN port is currently in progress.
+A port is currently in progress.
 Meanwhile, you can still run a docker container on Windows to use it.

 ## Installation
 ```sh